New student

 We offer courses for all next stages of your professional training, if you are seeking a career in the legal sector.
 Your personal tutor will be able to advise you on the options open to you.

-The Solicitors Regulation Authority (SRA) has now introduced the centralised Solicitors Qualifying Exam (SQE) which is a new route to qualification.
-NLS are offering a wide range of SQE preparation courses which will prepare you to sit the SQE and you will be given more information about this new route to becoming a solicitor as you continue your studies especially as an LLB undergraduate student some of your modules may also help you prepare for the SQE.
+The Solicitors Qualifying Exam (SQE) is the centralised assessment for anyone who would like to qualify as a solicitor in England and Wales.
+NLS are offering a wide range of SQE preparation courses which will prepare you to sit the SQE and you will be given more information about the SQE route to becoming a solicitor as you continue your studies.
+As an LLB undergraduate student some of your modules may also help you prepare for the SQE.

 Having delivered training for the Bar since 1997, in December 2019 NTU became an Authorised Education and Training Organisation and, as such, is authorised by the Bar Standards Board to deliver the vocational component of training leading to Call to the Bar.